narcissawright/melancholy/README.md

 # Melancholy (not final title)

 3D game project (Godot Engine)
+Kind of like Castlevania N64 with some Zelda-ish mechanics (Z-Targeting) sprinkled in?

 ## Two Characters
 - Melanie
 - Melancholy

-Kind of like Castlevania N64 with some Zelda-ish mechanics (Z-Targeting) sprinkled in?
+## Melanie - Sword & Shield - in-progress

-### `Note: graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.`
+#### `Note: graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.`

-## Melanie - Sword & Shield  `in-progress`

 #### `Completed:`
 - Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).